The BC Municipal Climate Leadership Council (BCMCLC)

 BCMCLC brings together any and all locally elected officials interested in accelerating the implementation of low-carbon solutions in their community.
 CEA facilitates the Council with guidance from a steering committee composed of elected officials from every region of BC.
 Network meeting topics and content will focus on networking, information sharing, and how high-impact projects in a community or region can be adapted successfully in other communities.
 The goal is to share and replicate outcomes, not effort.

-BCMCLC is supported by BC Hydro, the Real Estate Foundation of BC, Vancity, and the Government of BC’s Climate Action Secretariat.
+BCMCLC is supported by BC Hydro, the Real Estate Foundation of BC and Vancity.

 Steering Committee

-The steering committee is composed of elected officials from every region of BC.
+The steering committee is composed of elected officials from many regions of BC.
 Current elected officials include:

 Ben Geselbracht, Councillor, City of Nanaimo